TheOfficialFloW/Adrenaline/readme.md

 ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx
 ```

 **Note #2:** If you have been using a previous Adrenaline, please uninstall it before using `6.61 Adrenaline-6` or higher.
+Just remove the directory `ux0:adrenaline` to avoid interference.

 Network update
 --------------